Energy Modelling of Modular DfMA Housing for Walsall Housing Group

 Leading Midlands social housing landlord whg led a consortium on the two-year project exploring the potential of offsite modular housing construction.
 Collaborating on the project were Birmingham City University, Energy Systems Catapult, Hadley Group, Northmill Associates, and QM Systems.

-The platform-based ‘Designed for manufacture and assembly’ (DFMA) house has components manufactured in a factory using advanced manufacturing systems and transported for assembly on-site.
+The project developed a house using a concept called ‘Designed for manufacture and assembly’ (DFMA), with components created in a factory using advanced manufacturing systems and transported for assembly on-site.
 As well as addressing local housing shortages, benefits are expected to include reduced energy bills, new business opportunities and reduced construction costs.
 The objectives of the project were to:

-- Enhance the manufacturing process of DfMA houses by adopting a ‘kits-of-parts’ approach to minimise rework, production of waste and risks.
+- Enhance the manufacturing process of DfMA houses by adopting a ‘kit-of-parts’ approach to minimise rework, production of waste and risks.

-- Develop standardised pods units and panel units to boost automation, precision and quality of the manufacturing process
+- Develop standardised pod units and panel units to boost automation, precision and quality of the manufacturing process.

-- Adopt best practices of site assembly, onsite storage and transportation to minimise physical efforts and logistical constraints
+- Adopt best practice for site assembly, on-site storage and transportation to minimise physical efforts and logistical constraints.

 - Deliver design solutions that maximise energy efficiencies across the project’s lifecycle at a minimum whole-life cost.